-As a resource, advisor and advocate for the more than 35 million households with parents of current and future college students throughout the United States, College Parents of America shares this concern.
-We advise parents to talk with their children about the impact of high-risk drinking on their lives and their responsibilities to themselves and as peers.
+As a resource, advisor and advocate for more than 35 million households with current or future college parents throughout the United States, College Parents of America shares parents’ concerns.
+It can be life saving to talk with students about the impact of drinking on their lives and their responsibilities to themselves.

-In cooperation with William DeJong, Director of the Higher Education Center, and Linda Devine, Assistant Dean of Student Life at the University of Oregon, College Parents of America has developed the following eight talking points to assist parents in talking with their students about alcohol.
+In cooperation with William DeJong, Director of the Higher Education Center, and Linda Devine, Assistant Dean of Student Life at the University of Oregon, College Parents of America created eight talking points fro family conversations about alcohol.

-- Stress to students that alcohol is toxic and excessive consumption can fatally poison.
+- Stress to students that alcohol is toxic and excessive consumption can fatally poison them.
 This is not a scare tactic.
 The fact is students die every year from alcohol poisoning.
-Discourage dangerous drinking through participation in drinking games, fraternity hazing, or in any other way.
-Parents should ask their students to also have the courage to intervene when they see someone putting their life at risk through participation in dangerous drinking.
+Discourage drinking games and keg stands.
+Parents should suggest their student looks after their friends in excessive drinking situations, too.
+Be the one who calls an Uber.

-- Tell students to intervene when classmates are in trouble with alcohol.Nothing is more tragic than an unconscious student being left to die while others either fail to recognize that the student is in jeopardy or fail to call for help due to fear of getting the student in trouble.
+- Tell students to intervene when classmates are in trouble with alcohol.Nothing is more tragic than an unconscious student being left to die while others either fail to recognize that the student is in jeopardy.
+Thus, failing to call for help due to fear of getting the student in trouble.

 - Know the alcohol scene on campus and talk to students about it.
 Students grossly exaggerate the use of alcohol and other drugs by their peers.
-A recent survey found that University of Oregon students believed 96 percent of their peers drink alcohol at least once a week, when the actual rate was 52 percent.
-Students are highly influenced by peers and tend to drink up to what they perceive to be the norm.
+A University of Oregon study reported students believed 96 percent of their peers drink alcohol at least once a week, when the actual rate was 52 percent.
+Students are highly influenced by peers and tend to drink up to what they perceive is the norm.
 Confronting misperceptions about alcohol use is vital.

 - Avoid tales of drinking exploits from your own college years.
 Entertaining students with stories of drinking back in “the good old days” normalizes what, even then, was abnormal behavior.
 It also appears to give parental approval to dangerous alcohol consumption.